affiahmedkhan/TestProject/README.md

 2. **Navigate to the API Project**:
     - Open a terminal or command prompt.
-    - Navigate to the directory containing the .NET Core API project (`WebAPI` or similar).
+    - Navigate to the directory containing the .NET Core API project (`WebAPI`).

 3. **Run the API**:
     - In the terminal, execute the following command to run the API: